Nikki, Benin

 Nikki [ni.ki] is a town, arrondissement, and commune located in the Borgou Department of Benin.
 The commune covers an area of 3171 square kilometres and as of 2002 had a population of 99,251 people.

-It was the site of the "race to Nikki" in 1894.

-Nikki is a major centre of the Bariba people and is home to a traditional king, resident in the centre of the town.
-The Fête de la Gani royal festival is held in the town annually.
+Nikki is a major centre of the Batonuo people and is home to a traditional king, resident in the centre of the town.
+The Gaani royal festival is held in the town annually.
+Before the colonial era, Nikki was one of the main political centers of the Borgu federation.

 History

 Foundation

 The capital of the kingdom of Nikki was originally Ouénou.
 Among the ethnic groups and peoples living in Ouénou, the Baatoumbou were a hierarchical people with a king at the top with the title Ouénou-Sounon.
 Around 1480, the Wassangari arrived in the region under the leadership of their leader Mansa Doro.
-Séro, his groom, was then chosen as head of the community which remained in the region and which was organized on the model of Ouénou-Sounon; in particular the chiefdoms by activities which still exist today.

-Palace of the King of Nikki.

-He married three baatoumbou women, with whom he had five children, of whom Simé is the youngest son.
-During a hunting trip, Simé identified the site; as the place was humid, he would have said: “Ya niké – nikérou san” (in bariba: “it’s humid”) from which the name Nikki would be derived.

-Simé would have established his residence there but his father Séro and his two sisters Gnon Doué and Bona doué remained in Ouénou for the rest of their lives.
+Séro, his groom, son of Kisra was then chosen as head of the community which remained in the region and which was organized on the model of Ouénou-Sounon.
+He married local Baatoumbou women, and had a son named Simé.
+During a hunting trip, Simé identified the site of Nikki.
+The name derives from the humidity of the site; he said: “Ya niké – nikérou san” (in Bariba: “it's humid”).
+Simé established his residence there but his father Séro remained in Ouénou.

-The city, from a princely city, became the royal city of the Baribas, Baatoumbou or Batombou.
+Regional Power

+Nikki became one of the most powerful and important cities in the Borgu confederacy, less prestigious but generally more powerful than the older Bussa.
+The city's strategic position astride trade routes linking Bondoukou, Gonja and the Ashanti Empire with Hausaland and the Oyo Empire brought it wealth and power.
+Throughout the 18th century, princes from Nikki fanned out, founding new petty kingdoms under the mother city's patronage all across southern Borgu, including Kandi, Kaiama, Parakou, Natitingou and others.
+Nikki played a key role in the regional economy, protecting trade routes, signing trade treaties with neighboring powers, and minting the mithqal gold coin that became a common currency in the region.

+In the 1820s, Fulani jihadists from the Sokoto Caliphate had taken control of Ilorin in the crumbling Oyo Empire.
+Alaafin Oluewu looked to Borgu, which was also suffering raids, to join him in an 1837 effort to push back the Muslims.
+Siru Kpera, the Sina Boko of Nikki, led a force bringing together cities from all across Borgu.
+After several initial successes, the alliance suffered a calamitous defeat and Siru Kpera was killed.
+With his death, the peripheral princelings under Nikki's influence became increasingly independent and began taxing and raiding trade caravans, undermining the mother city's regional influence.